armanjindal/armanjindal.github.io/about.md

 This site is built to last using plain-text markdown pages, converted to a website with the Jekyll framework, hosted on GitHub where I have version control, and backed up regularly on my machine and external storage.
 I want to track my changing interests and opinions as they develop until I die.
 I hope you might find what I have put up useful and exciting.

 Lastly, this site allows me to express myself online more authentically than on social media.
-The medium of social media molds content to fit into an attention market place driven by algorithms meant to maximize engagement.
-Designed to encourage distracted, constant use, everything I post on social media is competing with an bottomless timeline of ads, click-bait, pithy captions, and stunning pictures.
+The medium of social media molds content to fit into an attention market place driven by algorithms that are designed to maximize engagement and encourage distracted, constant use.
+What I publish on this site is not meant to compete with an bottomless timeline of ads, click-bait, pithy captions, and stunning pictures.
+As a medium, it limits and changes what I say in ways I do not like and often do not notice.
 It is bizarre that this is our preferred medium of digital self-expression.
 Carefully curated social media (or lack thereof) has become a statement about *who we are*.
-As a medium, it limits and changes what I say in ways I do not like and often do not notice.
 Perhaps a futile and clunky solution, I am building this site from the ground up to express myself more authentically (at least, that is what I tell myself!).

 ---
 ### The Pages